atchavez888/Nina-Chavez/final_project_part2_NinaChavez.md

 **2. Approach to identifying representative individuals to interview**

 >To select individuals to interview and review the progress of my sketches and wirefream, I wanted to have a pool of candidates connected in one or another to education or public policy as well as individuals not directly working or studying those subjects.
-I selected two current educators, a former educator now working in marketing and development for a national charter school, peers in the PPM and MAM programs and
+I selected two current educators, a former educator now working in marketing and development for a national charter school, peers in the graduate school PPM and MAM programs and an undergraduate at Pitt studying cyber security.

 **3. Interview Script**
 [](final_project_interviewscript.)